awadden/awadden.github.io/docs/index.md

 ## Welcome to Andy's GitHub Page

-I am just getting started, but this page will be used to demo some of my projects
+I am just getting started, but this page will be used to demo some of my personal projects around Data / ML / AI

 ### Markdown